ian-nai/rust_lemmatizer/README.md

 ### On Files
 To lemmatize text in a file, run the get_lemmas script using the following arguments.
 This script saved to a file named "lemmatized.csv" or "lemmatized.txt" depending on user input.

-Specify your filename, the path to your csv containing a list of lemmas and their associated forms, and your desired file format for the output file.
+Specify your filename, the path to your csv containing a list of lemmas and their associated forms, and your desired return format (csv, txt, or a Vec<String>).
 ```
-cargo run --bin get_lemmas [YOUR FILENAME] [PATH TO LEMMA FILE] [FILE OUTPUT - txt or csv]
+cargo run --bin get_lemmas [YOUR FILENAME] [PATH TO LEMMA FILE] [OUTPUT - txt, csv, or vec]
 ```
 An example command would be:
 ```